 Project Title of project Lessons learned SIGSTATFOR can be reproduced and extended to other sectors (such as environment, water and fisheries) Given the complexity of the Forest Resources Information System, the strategy could initially be based on minimum requirements and entire systems built in phases through a modular approach; A proper forest information system can be modified to include requirements of other sectors as well.
-Experience gained and lessons learned can help build and operate other information systems (e.g., biodiversity or other aspects of the environment) for the country; The results of the project have a major impact on visibility and readability about the management of forest resources.
+Experience gained and lessons learned can help build and operate other information systems (e.g., biodiversity or other aspects of the environment) for the country; For the technical plan • The results of the project have a major impact on visibility and readability about the management of forest resources.
 The indicators provided in the Yearbook of Forest Statistics became an important reference source.
 However, the production of statistical yearbooks on forest resources has not continued beyond the project duration, even though activity reports using the framework created during the project are still being produced i.
 An online dissemination of the information collected should be considered in order to reduce the costs associated with printing documents and maintain the dynamics of data and information collection at local level This project led to the restructuring of the Administration through the creation of new positions in charge of planning and for monitoring and evaluation at the level of the Forestry Inspectorates.
 The forest statistics database model was used to build an environmental statistics database.
-Stakeholders in the forest sector have begun using the new information and the information management system.
+On the intended beneficiaries Stakeholders in the forest sector have begun using the new information and the information management system.
 The results of the project were satisfactory to all stakeholders including forestry personnel, NGOs, the implicated National Institutions, Universities and High Schools, Forestry Training Centers, etc. More than 400 forestry staff were trained, and more than 800 people informed about the database on forestry statistics and the DGFRN website.
-(9) ITTO with Côte d'Ivoire, Cameroun and DRC and Gabon Formulation of project document Artisanal timber producers and traders fly largely under the radar in the region, and there is a clear need for policies and legal frameworks that incorporate their activities.
-PD 700/13 Rev.2 (I) need for policies and legal frameworks that incorporate their activities
+(9) ITTO with Côte d'Ivoire, Cameroun and Formulation of project document DRC and Gabon PD 700/13 Rev.2 (I) Artisanal timber producers and traders fly largely under the radar in the region, and there is a clear need for policies and legal frameworks that incorporate their activities